ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

 We herby propose the introduction of an UI-Framework for ILIAS with the following properties:

-* Users of the new UI-Service will be programming against interfaces, they won't be able to rely on concrete classes.
-* Users of the framework will be using factories for instantiation of GUI elements.
+[X] Users of the framework will be using factories for instantiation of GUI elements.
-* The content of the Kitchen Sink will be documented in the public interface of the framework in a form that is machine readable.
+[X] The content of the Kitchen Sink will be documented in the public interface of the framework in a form that is machine readable.
 * The UI-Framework in the ILIAS trunk will contain all KS-entries the Jour Fixe agreed upon.